RubenVG02/NonModelGOToolkit/README.md

    - **Grouping the enriched terms form 3 ontologies using the REVIGO API, obtaining 2D scatterplots and treemaps**
    - **3D representation of the enriched GO terms**

-Example outputs and data can be found in the `example` folder.
+Example outputs and data can be found in the `examples` folder.

 ## Installation